wp-plugins/lightbox-plus/readme.txt

 Lightbox Plus implements ColorBox as a lightbox image overlay tool for WordPress.  <a href="http://www.jacklmoore.com/colorbox">ColorBox</a> was created by Jack Moore and is licensed under the <a href="http://www.opensource.org/licenses/mit-license.php">MIT License</a>.
 Lightbox Plus for WordPress implements ColorBox as a lightbox image overlay tool for WordPress.
 ColorBox was created by Jack Moore and is licensed under the MIT License.
 Lightbox Plus permits users to view larger versions of images without having to leave the current page.
 Lightbox is able to add a lightbox to WordPress gallery images, display simple slide shows, video, forms and external content in overlays.
 The use of the dark or light background, which dims the page over which the image has been overlaid, also serves to highlight the image or video being viewed.
 Lightbox Plus captures the image title for display in the overlay.

 Lightbox Plus uses WordPress' built in jQuery library.
+Lightbox Plus also uses the <a href="http://simplehtmldom.sourceforge.net/" title="PHP Simple HTML DOM Parser">PHP Simple HTML DOM Parser</a> helper class to navigate page content for inserting the Lightbox attibutes into elements.

 = Troubleshooting =

 Please read the <a href="http://www.23systems.net/plugins/lightbox-plus/frequently-asked-questions/">FAQ</a> first if you are having problems.

-If you are unable to resolve your problem with the information provided in the FAQ please submit a <a href="http://www.23systems.net/services/support/">support request</a>.
+We offer limited support for Lightbox Plus via the <a href="http://wordpress.org/support/plugin/lightbox-plus" title="Lightbox Plus Direct Support">support forums</a>.

+For more in-depth support or if you need extra help you may place a service request using the form on the <a title="Get technical support for 23Systems free WordPress plugins" href="http://www.23systems.net/services/support/plugin-support/">Plugin Support Request</a> page.

 = Requirements =